Workshops for the 2014 Writers Conference

 TWO-HOUR WORKSHOP: "Survive Your Way To Publication" - Terry Burns

 Publication is not a selection process but a survival process.
 Terry walks the author through the entire pitch and submission process; how to do a proposal and what each portion is and what it does.
 Agent Burns discusses how to pass the various tests and make it into the 15% of submissions that are actually in the running.
 This workshop is presented in a Q & A format that goes along with his new book on the same subject.

 Workshop - "Editor and Agent Pet Peeves" - Terry Burns

 Are there things that can rub an editor or an agent the wrong way and affect the success of a submission?
 You bet there are, and Terry has collected a number of them in a program designed to help the writer avoid some of the pitfalls they may not even see coming.

 Workshop -"Writing to Reach the Unbeliever" - Terry Burns

 Jesus used fiction to make some of his most important points.
 They were called parables.
 Terry talks about using fiction in order to spread God's word and about the difference between writing for the Christian market and writing in hopes of reaching an unbeliever.
 Too often people say they are writing a "crossover book" but I believe a crossover book is an accident.
 Books are written 180 degrees different for the maximum effect in the two markets so the writer should choose one and hope he or she can make people from the other market read it as well.
 Too often a book intentionally written for both markets ends up in that no-man's-land with too much faith content for the mainstream market and not enough to interest the Christian market.
 Terry will talk about these differences and how to reach the desired audience.

-Workshop - "Song Writing Boot Camp - Don Burton
+Workshop - "Do It Yourself (DIY) Publishing - Don Burton

 Workshop - "Editorial Makeover" - Ken Camp